orangewise/rotan/README.md

 [![Build Status][travis-badge]][travis-url]
 [![Coverage Status][coveralls-badge]][coveralls-url]

-Rotan is a small command line utility to easily test your artifacts in Bamboo.
+Rotan is a small command line utility to easily test your artifacts (in Bamboo :).
 It can output tap or xunit reports.

 Currently you can do the following: